“We all depend on the survival of bees”

 Supporting pollinators requires a collective effort involving various actions, including habitat restoration, reducing chemical exposure, promoting sustainable agriculture, and addressing the underlying causes of climate change.
 By making changes in our gardens, communities, businesses, and advocating for policies that protect pollinator habitats, we can help protect and promote these critically important species.
 Caring for bees and other pollinators is caring for the future of our planet.

-Food and Agriculture Organization Bee Day youtube https://www.youtube.com/watch?v=4NmIDq81aRE
+Food and Agriculture Organization Bee Day https://www.youtube.com/watch?v=4NmIDq81aRE

-UN World Bee Day webpage https://www.un.org/en/observances/bee-day
+UN World Bee Day web page https://www.un.org/en/observances/bee-day

 Recent posts